 - While on a fixed interest rate, the interest rate and mortgage repayment remains the same for the agreed fixed interest rate period (typically 1 to 5 years).
 During this time the interest rate will not change.
 This gives you budget certainty.

-- An early redemption charge is payable in the following cases where the fixed interest rate period has not expired:
+- An early breakage charge is payable in the following cases where the fixed interest rate period has not expired:

 a) if a capital payment or full repayment is made to the Loan, or